Marianna Martines: List of surviving works

 Several of her pieces have been published in recent years.
 The three keyboard sonatas (in E Major, G Major and A Major) are available through Hildegard Publishing.
 Many works are also available through Furore-Verlag, a German publisher that specializes in works by women composers.
 They offer many first publications, including: the Keyboard Concerto in A; Dixit Dominus for Soli, Choir and Orchestra; In Exitu Israel de Agypto, Psalm for Soli, Choir and Orchestra; Laudate Pueri Dominum, Psalm 112, for SATB choir and orchestra; the Fourth Mass.
+The Symphony in C (Sinfonia), edited by Nan H. Washburn, is available through Women's Philharmonic Advocacy.